How companies can accelerate value chain decarbonization

 Up to 90% of a company’s emissions can come from value chain emissions, also known as Scope 3 emissions.

 Scope 3 emissions are divided into upstream or downstream value chains, with downstream referring to use and end-of-life of a company’s products by a customer, and upstream referring to goods and services a company procures from its suppliers.
+To deliver on their corporate climate targets and align themselves with the 4 A’s of Climate Leadership, companies must tackle Scope 3.

 Scope 3 is an area many companies find challenging, particularly when it comes to getting accurate emissions data.
 However, companies do not need to have perfect Scope 3 data to get started on their value chain decarbonization journey.
+To help companies accelerate Scope 3 decarbonization, we have brought together best-in-class tools, approaches and examples from across our network of partners, with case studies demonstrating company action.

 Ask your suppliers to make credible climate commitments